 Chronic stress can keep our stress hormones elevated, manifesting in a variety of health issues that can be caused when the immune system is overworked.

-We all know that reducing the amount of stress in our lives is important to optimal health, but how do we cut down, when even the thought of pulling the plug is stressful enough?
+We all know that reducing the amount of stress in our lives is important to optimal health, but few of us know how to actually cut down.

 Reducing stress naturally